ignite/cli/docs/docs/04-clients/01-go-client.md

 ## Run the blockchain and the client

-Make sure your blog blockchain is still running with `ignite chain serve`.
+Make sure your blog blockchain is still running with `ignite cosmos chain serve`.

 Run the blockchain client: